ArifaKhanLab/RVDB_PY3/README.md

 We highly recommend to create an isolated Python 3 environment by package managers such as Anaconda or Mamba.
 RVDB_PY3 was tested under the Python 3 environment create by Mamba.
 The Mamba instruction is available at  https://github.com/mamba-org/mamba?tab=readme-ov-file.

 ### B.	Installation of prerequisites packages
-We have provided a YAML Ain't Markup Language (YAML) file named “RVDB_PY3.YAML” which contains the setup instruction for RVDB_PY3 running under Mamba environment.
-To create a mamba environment named “rvdb_pipeline” and install all prerequisites, please prompt:
+We have provided a YAML Ain't Markup Language (YAML) file named `rvb_py3.yaml` which contains the setup instruction for RVDB_PY3 running under Mamba environment.
+To create a mamba environment named `rvdb_pipeline` and install all prerequisites, please prompt:
 ```
-$ mamba env create -n rvdb_pipeline -f RVDB_PY3.yaml
+$ mamba env create -n rvdb_pipeline -f rvdb_py3.yaml
 ```
 ### C.	Environment activation
 To activate “rvdb_pipeline” environment, please prompt: